This information applies to England and Wales.

 It should be separate from a will.

-Your will can mention you have a letter of wishes which you’d like the executor to follow.
+Your will can mention you have a letter of wishes which you would like the executor to follow.

 You can update a letter of wishes without changing your will.
 Changing a will is more complicated because you might need a solicitor.